puppup420247-org/EdgeEnterprise/edgeenterprise/microsoft-edge-security-identity.md

 ## Overview

 When users sign in, they automatically benefit from single sign-on (SSO) when they visit websites that support their logged in account.
 When signed in, users can choose to sync their browsing data between their devices.
-Signing in is also needed to use authenticated browser features such as enterprise New tab page, Microsoft Search and Microsoft Information Protection.
+Signing in is also needed to use authenticated browser features such as the **New tab page**, [Microsoft Search](https://docs.microsoft.com/microsoftsearch/) and [Microsoft Information Protection](https://www.microsoft.com/security/technology/information-protection).

 ## Authentication

 To ensure that users are always authenticated and can benefit from authenticated features, they’re automatically signed into Microsoft Edge if they’re signed into Windows.
-In addition, users can’t remove their signed profile for their work or school account.
+In addition, users can’t remove their sign-in profile for their work or school account.
 This setting can be changed using the [NonRemovableProfileEnabled](https://docs.microsoft.com/DeployEdge/microsoft-edge-policies#nonremovableprofileenabled) policy.

 Users can sign into Microsoft Edge with more than one account, add profiles and then sign into each profile using different accounts.